 We ate out A LOT.
 Which was fine by me — it was back when the only recipe in my repertoire was lemon meringue pie with a store-bought crust (gasp!).
 Looking back, my edible experiences with him had a heavy hand in shaping my food philosophy: anything less than delicious is a waste of a meal.

 One of the places we frequented was an Indian/Pakistani buffet on the corner of West Broadway and Mercer.
 It was across the street from Felix — a brunch place that will never go away.
 Even if you’ve never been there, you might recognize it from movies and TV shows.
 It has all the trappings of a movie set: tiny bistro tables for sidewalk diners, big glass doors with billowing window treatments that open up on nice days so that inside diners feel like they’re eating al fresco.
 The restaurant we went to was a little more subdued.
-It was called Namaskar — it was in a spot that couldn’t hold a tenant for very long and, sadly, Namaskar didn’t last but a couple years, if that.
+It was called Namaskar — it was in a spot that couldn’t hold a tenant for very long.
+Sadly, Namaskar didn’t last but a couple years, if that.

 It was an unspoken Saturday event and, inevitably, we over-ate Every.
 Single.
 Saturday.
 It’s easy to do with curry.
 There are so many different dishes, ordering one item at a sit-down restaurant can be overwhelming, but with curry buffets you can get little tastes of everything.